julelang/manual/src/std/sync.md

 ```
 Muxtex is a primitive used to protect memory in multi-threading situations such as concurrent access.

-If you try to lock an already locked mutex again in the same thread or exhibit similar behavior, a system signal is likely to occur.

-Mutextes are uses internal mutability and internal allocations.
+Mutextes are uses internal mutability and internal states.
 Locking, unlocking and etc is not mutable operations.
-Mutex suitable for using without smart pointers thanks to internal allocations.
-The internal allocation automatically deallocated by smart pointer.
+But there is no internal mutable memory, so mutexes are not use shared memory.
+Therefore, for correct use, a mutex instance should not be copied.
+Otherwise internal state will be copied and not mutated by other instances.

+Mutexes are not implemented using API of operating system.
+Implemented in pure Jule.
+This mutex implementation is not fair and will not optimize starvations.
+Also it will not check ownership of the mutex, so another thread can unlock the mutex locked by another thread.

 **Methods:**

-`static fn New(): Mutex`\
-Returns new initialized ready-for-use Mutex.

 `fn Lock(self)`\
 Locks the mutex.
 If the mutex is locked by another thread, it stops the execution of the algorithm to seize it and waits to lock the mutex.